peterajhgraham/real-time-stock-dashboard/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas for new features, elements, or enhancements, feel free to fork the repository and submit a pull request.
-Please ensure your code follows geenral best practices and is well-documented.
+Please ensure your code follows general best practices and is well-documented.

 ## License